sigvt/vtuber-livechat-dataset/README.md

 VTuber 400M is a huge collection of hundreds of millions of live chat, super chat, and moderation events (ban and deletion) all across Virtual YouTubers' live streams, ready for academic research and any kinds of NLP projects.

-Download the dataset from [Kaggle Datasets](https://www.kaggle.com/uetchy/vtuber-livechat).

-Join `#livechat-dataset` channel on [holodata Discord](https://holodata.org/discord) for the questions and discussions.
+Download the dataset from [Kaggle Datasets](https://www.kaggle.com/uetchy/vtuber-livechat) and join `#livechat-dataset` channel on [holodata Discord](https://holodata.org/discord) for discussions.

 ## Provenance